What is an MFA Degree? What You Need to Know

 While both degree types can help you further explore and grow your talent, pursuing one over another might make the most sense for you.

 The professional weight of the credential is another factor.
-An MFA is considered a terminal degree, similar to professional degrees granted in other fields, such as the Doctor of Philosophy or the Doctor of Education, according to guidelines established by the College Art Association of America (CAA).
+An MFA is considered a terminal degree, which is the highest level of education you can achieve in a certain field.
+Some examples of terminal degrees in other fields include the Doctor of Philosophy or the Doctor of Education, according to guidelines established by the College Art Association of America (CAA).

 Types of MFA Concentrations